RNA substructure as a random matrix ensemble: Abstract

 \section{Abstract}

-We obtain a closed form of generating functions of RNA substructure using hermitian matrix model with the Chebyshev polynomial of the second kind, which has the form of the hypergeometric function.
-To match the experimental findings of the statistical behavior, we regard the substructure as a grand canonical ensemble and find its fugacity value corresponding to the number of stems.
-We also suggest a hierarchical picture based on the planar structure so that the non-planar structure such as pseudoknot are included.
+Combinatorial analysis of a certain abstraction of RNA structures has been studied to investigate their statistics.
+Our approach regards the backbone of secondary structures as an alternate sequence of paired and unpaired sets of nucleotides, which can be described by random matrix model.
+We obtain the generating function of the structures using Hermitian matrix model with Chebyshev polynomial of the second kind and analyze the statistics with respect to the number of stems.
+To match the experimental findings of the statistical behavior, we consider the structures in a grand canonical ensemble and find a fugacity value corresponding to an appropriate number of stems.